 The medical aesthetics industry has witnessed nothing short of explosive growth in the past few years.
-In fact, consumers are now spending more than $12 billion each year on cosmetic procedures (source: ASAPS) and the medical aesthetics market’s compound annual growth rate is projected at 10.8% from 2015 to 2020 (source: www.marketsandmarkets.com).
+In fact, consumers spent more than $16 billion on cosmetic procedures last year.
+The medical aesthetics market’s compound annual growth rate is projected at 10.8% from 2015 to 2020.
 To be sure, medical aesthetics is a rather broad term used to describe the industry, one that actually consists of several different areas of training and expertise.
 In one area, plastic surgeons perform cosmetic surgeries requiring significant downtime.
 In another area, doctors, nurses, physician assistants and other medical professionals perform ablative and non-ablative laser- and IPL-based treatments, sclerotherapy, platelet-rich plasma or PRP treatments, female rejuvenation treatments as well cosmetic injectables including Botox, dermal fillers and Kybella.
 And in another area, cosmetic laser technicians (who may or may not have an aesthetician or cosmetologist background) perform a number of non-ablative laser- and IPL-based treatments including:

 - Laser and IPL Hair Removal